4 fun indoor activities for kids

 Pass it on, continuing with the torso, then down to the ankles, and finally the feet.
 Pass the paper one last time, then take it in turns to reveal the crazy people you've collectively drawn - the results are usually pretty funny!

-Get the kids to think about fun ways to daw - they can draw men, women, characters or animals.
-You could end up with the crown of a king, the face of a pig, the body of a bird and knobbly knees of an old lady - the sillier the better.
+Get the kids to think about fun ways to draw - they can draw men, women, characters or animals.
+You could end up with the crown of a king, the face of a pig, the body of a bird and a pair of knobbly knees - the sillier the better.
 Kids will happily play this for hours, and at the end you can create your own crazy gallery.